 A smaller tracker script will load faster to take fewer resources in the browser.
 This, in turn, will translate to a better user experience.

 From a compliance perspective, it is crucial to control where the data is being stored and who can access it.
 A lot of cloud providers, such as Amazon AWS, Microsoft Azure and Google Cloud Platform (GCP), offer European Datacenters.
-Based on Schrems II ruling, because these are still owned and controlled by US entities, their usage is problematic for companies that need to adhere to GDPR.
+Based on the Schrems II ruling because these are still owned and controlled by US entities, their usage is problematic for companies that need to adhere to GDPR.